In 1996,

 Mentor,

-friend, and fellow seeker of truth;
+and fellow seeker of truth;

 take my hand and tell of your sorrows.